nutanshinde1/Practice14/README.md

-Website for Chechking weather updates.
+Website for Chechking WEATHER updates.